Russ Mitchell (baseball)

-Russell Lance Mitchell (born February 15, 1985) is a former Major League Baseball player who played for the Los Angeles Dodgers in 2010 and 2011.
+Russell Lance Mitchell (born February 15, 1985) is an American former Major League Baseball player who played for the Los Angeles Dodgers in 2010 and 2011.
 Primarily a third baseman, he also played first base and left field in the minor leagues.

 Professional career

 Los Angeles Dodgers

 A graduate of Cartersville High School in Cartersville, Georgia, Mitchell was selected by the Los Angeles Dodgers in the 15th round of the 2003 MLB Draft.
 He was promptly assigned to the rookie level Gulf Coast Dodgers where he hit .338 in 26 games.

 In 2004, he played with the Vero Beach Dodgers and Columbus Catfish.
 In 2005 with the Ogden Raptors he hit .289 with 13 home runs in 69 games and was named to the Pioneer League Post-Season All-Star Team.
 In 2006 with Columbus, he hit 15 home runs with 75 RBI and was selected to the South Atlantic League All-Star Game.

 In 2007 with the Inland Empire 66ers he hit .324 with 22 homers and 82 RBI.
 He then played for the West Oahu CaneFires of the Hawaii Winter Baseball league following the season.

 In 2008, he played with the Double-A Jacksonville Suns and in 2009, he was with the Chattanooga Lookouts.
 He played in the Arizona Fall League after the 2009 season and was awarded the "Dernell Stenson Sportsmanship Award."
 He also received an invitation to Major League camp for 2010 spring training.
 He was assigned to the Triple-A Albuquerque Isotopes to start the season.
 In 126 games with the Isotopes in 2010, he hit .315 with 23 home runs and was selected to the PCL Post-season All-Star team.

 On September 6, 2010, Mitchell was added to the 40-man roster and called up to the Dodgers.
 He made his Major League debut on September 8 against the San Diego Padres.
 He started at first base but did not record a hit in two at-bats.